-Stefan Haboeck, Member
+Stefan Haboeck, Board Member

 Stefan Haboeck is member of the City Council of Wels, Austria, media spokesman of Member of European Parliament, Dr. Paul Ruebig and was President of PanEuropean Youth of Austria.
 Stefan started activities in Ukraine in 2015, supporting the Pro Maidan Pro European movement; he has a strong network and an Austrian entrepreneurial background.
 He will focus on the Austrian aspects and tasks of Ukrainian-Austrian Association.

-Marianna holds a Master's Degree in Arts (with honours) from Kyiv National Linguistic University.
+Marianna holds a Master's Degree in Arts with honours from Kyiv National Linguistic University.
 Besides her native Ukrainian and Russian, she is fluent in English and Spanish.
 Prior to joining the Association, Marianna worked in a leading law firm, where she assisted highly-committed professionals in a wide range of domestic and cross-border matters.
 She also has experience with major international cultural and sporting events.

 The Supervisory Committee is a body supporting, sponsoring and fostering the development of Ukrainian-Austrian Association as well as advising the Management Board on strategic issues.
 Actual members are:

 Dr. Erhard Busek is a distinguished Austrian personality widely known and highly esteemed in all Europe.
 After having been Minister and Vice Chancellor of Austria he was appointed, among others, Balkans-delegate of European Union, a task he successfully performed with initiative and impetus for several years.
 Today he is President of Vienna Economic Forum, Honorary President of Europäisches Forum Alpbach and Chairman of IDM – Institut für den Donauraum und Mitteleuropa.